-- A transfer applicant must not have any grades below a “C” in any pharmacy professional coursework from any PharmD program.
+- A transfer applicant must not have any non-passing grades in any pharmacy professional coursework from any PharmD program.
 This includes graded courses, pass/fail courses, or satisfactory/unsatisfactory courses.

 - Individuals dismissed from a college of pharmacy for insufficient academic performance or unprofessional behavior will not be considered for admission.

 - A transfer applicant must be a U.S. citizen or U.S. permanent resident at the time of application.

 - Transfer applicants must successfully complete a personal interview.
 An interview is not guaranteed but will be offered if it is determined that one is warranted after considering the completed application.